beniza/veedupani/Funds/pf-loan.md

 ### Things to remember
 1. You should be having access to your Aadhar registered phone number with you for placing the request
 1. You need to provide the UAN Seeded account number and verify it.
-    * If this account is  joint account, then your request will be rejected (I learned it the hard way)
+    * If this account is a joint account, then your request will be rejected (I learned it the hard way)
     * Note:- Please verify your Bank Account Number as seeded against UAN.
 If seeded bank account doesn't belongs to you or is closed, please update bank details(KYC) with latest Bank Account Number through Unified Portal / Your Employer before proceeding with Online claim.